GeorgeBell1982/kiosk/docs/VIRTUAL_KEYBOARD.md

 ## Configuration

 The keyboard is configured with optimal settings for the kiosk browser:
-- Height: 280 pixels (updated)
+- Height: 280-300 pixels (Wayland uses 300px, X11 uses 280px)
 - Layout: Mobile international (mobintl)
-- Position: Bottom of screen
+- Landscape mode: `-L` flag for proper orientation
-- Margins: 5 pixels
+- Colors: Semi-transparent background on Wayland for better visibility
-- Layer: Overlay (for better visibility)
+- Command flags: `-H` for height (not `--height`)

 These settings can be adjusted in the `toggle_virtual_keyboard()` method in `kiosk_browser.py`.